danse-inelastic/pyre/docs/pyreBasics.rst

 Layered structure of pyre
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Pyre encourage decomposition of large, complex computing system to small, dedicated computing engines by providing a architecture allowing construction of components in a layored structure.
+Pyre encourages decomposition of large, complex computing system to small, dedicated computing engines by providing a architecture allowing construction of components in a layored structure.
 :ref:`Application greet.py <helloworld-greet.py>` is a good example